d-ries/linux-essentials/07_advancedcommands/01_course.md

 ...
 ```

+Aliases are often used for implementing an extra layer of security:
 ```bash
 student@linux-ess:~$ alias rm='rm -i'
 student@linux-ess:~$ rm jokes.txt
 rm: remove regular file 'jokes.txt'? y
 ```

+You already used aliases.
+For example the ls command we use prints colored text in its output.
+This is because we use the alias.
+If we put a `\` in front a command it will use the command instead of the alias.
 ```bash
 student@linux-ess:~$ alias ls
 alias ls='ls --color=auto'
 ```

+If we want to remove an alias we can use the unalias command:
 ```bash
 student@linux-ess:~$ unalias rm
 ```